 Getting to Fisherman’s Wharf

 Fisherman’s Wharf San Francisco can be reached by cable car from Union Square.
 Tours of the bay and Alcatraz leave from here.
 Parking can be a real problem.
-Be sure to get a voucher from one of the merchants or you will end up paying a huge sum to park.
+Be sure to get a voucher from one of the merchants, or you will end up paying a considerable sum to the park.